This guide contains everything you need to know about website usability in 2019.

 - The area or links of your corporate information is accessible from your home page.

 - There is a search box at the top-right corner.

 These functions tell you what you need to do on your home page.

 Designing your website considering user intents is key to success.

 If you want people to spend time and consume your contents, you need to optimize page layouts.

-In this chapter, I’ll share the 5 actionable usability design strategies.
+In this chapter, I’ll share some actionable usability design strategies.

 Let’s see some of the web design statistics.

-- Web pages that load over 2.5 seconds increases bounce rate
+- Web pages that load over 2.5 seconds increase bounce rate

 - A non-responsive site is a back button magnet.